alanxpto/Places/README.md

 ## Future Improvements

 Add localization for all strings.

-Add unit tests for the LocationsRepositoryAPI, passing a mock URLSession as parameter.
+Add unit tests for the RemoteLocationsRepository, passing a mock URLSession as parameter.

 ---